madeindjs/nestjs-graphile-worker/README.md

 - **Rate limiting and throttling** - Prevent job execution under certain conditions

 The advantage of middlewares is that they execute **as part of the job execution flow**, giving you full control over the job's context and execution.
 In contrast, WorkerEvent listeners execute **as separate event handlers**, making them more suitable for side effects (like notifications or monitoring) but not for controlling or modifying job execution itself.

-You can create global job middlewares using the `@Middleware({ global: true })` decorator that will be applied to all jobs:
+#### Usage

+To create a middleware, you should define a classe with the decorator `@Middleware('myUniqueMiddlewareId')`.
+For your middleware to automatically apply to all jobs, you can define it as a global middleware by using the `global: true` option (`@Middleware('myMiddlewareId', { global: true })`).

+For those middlewares that are not defined as global, you have to annotate the specific task handlers the middlewares should apply to, by usnig the decorator `@UseMiddlewares(['myLocalMiddleware'])`.

+Here is an example:

 ```ts
 import { Injectable } from "@nestjs/common";